Greta Thunberg named Time Person of the Year | DW | 11.12.2019

 What started as a solitary weekly school strike outside Swedish parliament morphed into a global campaign of weekly strikes to force governments to do something against the climate crisis.

-Thunberg sailed twice across the Atlantic to attend international climate talks in a carbon-free manner after Chile canceled the summit and Spain agreed to host instead.
+Thunberg sailed across the Atlantic and back to attend the international COP 25 climate talks in a carbon-free manner after Chile canceled the summit and Spain agreed to host them instead.

 Thunberg in Madrid